 - Put printed macaron template on work surface.
 Place silicone baking mats or parchment paper on top of templates.

-- Set up one medium piping bag with a medium round tip and one small piping bag with a small round tip.
-If you do not have a round tips, you can just snip the end of the bags before piping.
+- Set up one large piping bag with a medium round tip If you do not have a round tips, you can just snip the end of the bag before piping using scissors.

 For the French macaron shells: